NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/Mocker's Swazzle.md

 **Trigger** A creature within 30 feet of you attempts and fails to [[Actions/Demoralize|Demoralize]] you

-**Effect** You quickly fire a retort back at the triggering creature, mocking its failed attempt in a way that makes it laugh at its own ineptitude; you cast [[Spells/Laughing Fit|Laughing Fit]] (DC 30 Will check save) on the triggering creature.
+**Effect** You quickly fire a retort back at the triggering creature, mocking its failed attempt in a way that makes it laugh at its own ineptitude; you cast [[Laughing Fit|Laughing Fit]] (DC 30 Will check save) on the triggering creature.

 * * *